X-26-Race-Engineering/X-26-iSpotter/README.md

 ### Usage

 If install_telemetry executed correctly, a file called run_telemetry should be created, alongside a desktop shortcut that opens run_telemetry.
-You can use either the shortcut, a prompt at the end of install_telemetry, or the following command:
+You can use either the shortcut, a prompt at the end of install_telemetry, double click the run_telemetry.bat file in file explorer, or run the following command:

 ```sh
 .\run_telemetry.bat